darivanhatUW/IntroToProg-Python-Mod07/docs/index.md

 **Background:** Rick and Morty, an adult animated television show, created by Justin Roiland and Dan Harmond need a revised script of the Season 3, Episode 3 show previously written by Jessica Gao called “Pickle Rick.”

 **The Project:** Jessica Gao has sent us her starter script but it’s been pickled.
-It’s our job to unpickle the file add a few lines and send it back to her.
+It’s our job to unpickle the file, add a few lines, and send it back to her.

 ## Pickle and Unpickle